billimek/k8s-gitops/logs/README.md

 Import [saved_searches.ndjson](saved_searches.ndjson) to Kibana

-# remote syslog logging
+# remote syslog logging (CURRENTLY DISABLED)

 ![](https://i.imgur.com/SpDKmQg.png)

-* [fluentd.yaml](fluentd/fluentd.yaml) - fluentd (deployed as fluentd-syslog) for listening as a syslog server on UDP/5140 for collecting all syslog messages from all hosts external from the cluster
+* [fluentd.yaml](fluentd/fluentd-syslog.yaml) - fluentd (deployed as fluentd-syslog) for listening as a syslog server on UDP/5140 for collecting all syslog messages from all hosts external from the cluster
   * Configure the remote rsyslog daemon with something like,

   ``` shell